cmeng-git/ffmpeg-android/README.md

   - Format string vulnerabilities:                 CFLAGS="-Wformat -Wformat-security"

 ## Note:
-* x264.a generated for arm64-v8a has undefined references to its own *.o files e.g. x264_8_... x264_10... when linking <br/>
-with ffmpeg.
-It seems to be an x264 configure file problem.

 * The scripts in this folder are not compatible with Unified Headers:<br/>
 See https://android.googlesource.com/platform/ndk/+/master/docs/UnifiedHeaders.md#supporting-unified-headers-in-your-build-system